 SEE ATTACHMENTS BELOW OR CLICK ON THE TABS FOR MORE DETAILED CURRICULUM INFORMATION

-Using the links below you can see more about Homefield's Curriculum, the Curriculum Timetable, our Science Principles and Cooperative Learning.
+Using the links below you can see more about Homefield's Curriculum, who our Subject Leaders are, the Curriculum Timetable, our Science Principles and Cooperative Learning.

 Clicking on the page tabs, will allow you to access the key objectives and learning covered in each subject area within our revised Curriculum's Termly Overviews.
 The Knowledge Organisers to support your child's foundation subject learning, as well as the Rainbow Spelling Lists for each class, which are there too.
 You will also be able to see more information about the importance of Religious Education at Homefield.
 If you require any further information, this can be requested from your child's class teacher.